da4all/da4all.github.io/_cards/snopes-fact-checking-article-assignment-sequence.md

   Snopes.com is a well-known fact-checking website.
 This assignment sequence, designed for an upper-division writing class, asks students to propose, research, and write their own Snopes.com article using quantitative argumentation to fact-check a claim they have found on the internet.
 In its current form the sequence is designed to take 1 to 1.5 weeks of class.

 keywords:
-  - "Fact-checking"
+  - "data-driven argument"
-  - "Quantitative Rhetoric"
+  - "fact-checking"
-  - "Statistical Claims"
+  - "quantitative rhetoric"
-  - "Data-driven Argument"
+  - "statistical claims"

 metadata:
   source: